-The League of American Bicyclist/Bicycle Friendly Community Program (BFC) provides incentives, hands-on assistance and awards recognizing communities that actively support bicycling.
+The League of American Bicyclist/Bicycle Friendly Community Program (BFC) provides incentives, hands-on assistance and award recognition for communities that actively support bicycling.
 A Bicycle Friendly Community welcomes cyclists by providing safe accommodation for cycling and encouraging people to bike for transportation and recreation.
+In 2005 the City of Albuquerque was awarded the Bronze level recognition and is one of three cities in New Mexico recognized as a Bicycle Friendly Community (Santa Fe-Silver, Las Cruces-Bronze).

-The City's Engineering Group should prepare and submit an application for this award, with community input and assistance from local advocacy groups.
+The City's Engineering Group is responsible for preparing and submitting application for this award along with community input and assistance from local advocacy groups.
 The application is an audit of the five E's: Engineering, education, encouragement, enforcement, and evaluation efforts in the City.
-The City should work with local advocacy groups to improve its application in the hopes of being awarded the silver level recognition.
+This comprehensive inquiry is designed to yield a holistic picture of the community's work to promote bicycling.
 There are two application deadlines per year: one in February and the other in July.
+To assist with completing the BFC application, a BFC checklist was developed and is located on Appendix H of the plan.